MRC Industry Collaboration Framework (ICF) - MRC

 Submitting an application under the ICF

-If it is established that a proposal needs to be submitted through the ICF, applicants need to:
+If it is established that an application needs to be submitted through the ICF, applicants need to:

-• label the proposal ‘ICF:’ before the project title.
+• label the application ‘ICF:’ before the project title.
 For example, ‘ICF: Characterisation of a novel series of small molecule androgen receptor modulators in prostate cancer’

 • include a signed ‘letter of support’ from each industry partner including all the information outlined in the ICF ‘company partner letter of support’ template

-• name of a contact at the industry partner
+• name and email address of a contact at the industry partner

 • the industry partner’s contribution

-The ICF form asks applicants to set out:
+The ICF application question in the UKRI Funding Service asks applicants to set out:

 • whether the proposal is basic or applied research